Dagmawi-Y/Tabby/README.md

 ### Loading the Extension in Chrome

-1. Download the extension package.
+1. Download the release.
-2. Open Chrome and go to `chrome://extensions/`.
-3. Enable "Developer mode" using the toggle switch.
-4. Click "Load unpacked" and select the extension package folder.
-5. The extension should now be loaded and ready to use.
+2. Install in chrome/edge.

 ## Contributing